mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-15.md

 * **setTimeout(function cb() { console.log("Timer"); }, 5000);** - This calls the setTimeout() Web API, which gives access to the timer feature.

-* The Web API environment stores the callback function cb() and starts the 5-second timer.
-The setTimeout() itself finishes immediately and does not block the main thread.
+* The Web API environment stores the callback function cb() and starts the 5-second timer. setTimeout() returns right away and doesn’t pause the main thread.

 * **console.log("End");** - This again calls the Console Web API to print "End" on the console.